#Team Pride Socks

 We would like to introduce our team who take pride in challenging the everyday bumps to accomplish their goals/dreams.

 In Emily’s own words: “I am very proud of myself because I have a go at everything and I never stop trying.
 Even if it is hard for me, I still give it a go, sometimes I just need to do it in a different way to others.
 It is important to me that people don’t think that I can’t do something just because I have cerebral palsy.
-Sometimes I just need a little bit of help.”
+Sometimes I just need a little bit of help.
+I am also very proud of the fact that I have taught myself to walk, especially when my brain is telling my body not to work.”
 While Emily’s disability is an important part of her and it has shaped the amazing little girl that she is, she has many different dimensions to her character and would like others to recognize that: “I want people to know that there is more to me than just my disability.
 I am funny, I am nice, I am kind, I am a good friend and I love doing all the same things that all the other kids do.”